openmrs-indianaems/openmrs-docker-indianaems/README.md

 ## Running the dev environment locally in a single instance

-To start the containers in a detached mode -
+To start the containers in a detached mode:

 ```
-$ docker-compose down -v
+$ cd app
 $ docker-compose up -d
 ```

-to see the logs you can use -
+To see the logs:

 ```
-docker-compose logs -f
+$ docker logs -f app_openmrs-reference-application_1
 ```

 Application will be eventually accessible on http://localhost:8080/openmrs.

 Credentials on shipped demo data:
   - Username: admin
   - Password: Admin123

-To stop the instance use -
+To stop the instance use:

 ```
 $ docker-compose down